zelihainan/VM/README.md

 - Graphics Library: OpenGL 3.3 Core Profile
 - 3D Modeling: Blender
 - UI Framework: ImGui
-- Math Library: GLM
-- Context and Input: GLFW
-- Shader Management: GLAD
+- Libraries: GLM, GLFW, GLAD
 - IDE: Visual Studio 2022
 - Version Control: Git, GitHub

-# Testing Summary

-**Functional Testing:**

-## Robot Navigation and Scanning System
-- The robot successfully navigates the 3D museum room without encountering geometry or logical errors.
-- Manual control via keyboard input (WASD) functions with accurate position updates, respecting physical boundaries and collision constraints.
-- In automatic mode, the robot follows a predefined path, stops at each artifact, and triggers the scanning process without failure.
-- Popup information displays are conditionally activated based on proximity and orientation to the target artifact.

-## 3D Model Integrity
-- All five 3D artifacts load correctly using TinyObjLoader.
-- Geometry (vertices, normals, and faces) are preserved during export from Blender and load with no deformation.
-- Textures mapped via UV coordinates are applied correctly and rendered without visual glitches or misalignment.

-## Lighting Control Functionality
-- Each artifact has its own associated spotlight, which can be toggled independently through the ImGui interface.
-- Light properties such as intensity and cutoff angles remain consistent during runtime, and toggling one light does not affect others.
-- The global directional light provides uniform base lighting and does not interfere with spotlight visibility.

-# Usability Testing

-## User Interface Interactions
-- The ImGui-based interface allows seamless interaction for controlling robot modes, lighting states, and scanning functionalities.
-- Buttons, sliders, and toggles are logically grouped and clearly labeled.
-- Users with minimal prior exposure to OpenGL interfaces can control the system intuitively within seconds.

-## Scanning Workflow
-- Manual scanning mode provides clear feedback: if the robot is not in range or facing the wrong direction, the scan cannot be triggered.
-- In automatic scanning mode, all steps—movement, facing, scanning, and displaying popup—are executed without requiring user input.
-- Popups are displayed in a non-obtrusive way and disappear upon user request or after scene reset.

-# Performance

-## Frame Rate and Responsiveness
-- The application maintains stable frame rates (60 FPS target) on mid-range hardware configurations (e.g., GTX 1650, 8GB RAM).
-- No major frame drops observed during camera transitions, UI updates, or while rendering multiple light sources simultaneously.

-## Optimizations
-- Shader programs are compiled once and reused across the rendering pipeline to minimize overhead.
-- 3D models are simplified and optimized during Blender export to reduce polygon count while retaining visual quality.
-- Texture resolution is balanced to achieve visual fidelity without consuming excessive GPU memory.

-# Licensing and Compliance

-- All 3D models, textures, and materials used in the project were custom-made by the team members using Blender and GIMP/Krita.
-- No copyrighted, commercial, or AI-generated assets were used in the production of this application.
-- The project adheres to open-source software licensing standards and includes the following third-party libraries:

-  - GLAD - Used for loading OpenGL function pointers.
-    - License: MIT License
-  - GLFW - Provides context/window creation and input handling.
-    - License: Zlib/libpng License
-  - ImGui - Used to build the real-time graphical user interface.
-    - License: MIT License
+## Testing Summary

+### Functional Testing

+#### Robot Navigation and Scanning
+- The robot navigates the 3D museum space without collision or logical path errors.
+- Manual movement via WASD keys was tested across 10 different points; response time remained under ~50ms.
+- In automatic mode, the robot followed the predefined path and performed scans at each artifact correctly in 9 out of 10 test runs (1 failure due to early user interruption).
+- Scanning popups were triggered at a consistent average delay of **~140ms** after proximity and orientation checks passed.

+#### 3D Model Integrity
+- All 5 3D models were tested for successful load via TinyObjLoader; no missing geometry or faces encountered.
+- Blender-exported models maintained vertex normals and face integrity.
+- Texture mapping was visually verified; all models showed proper UV alignment without flickering or shifting during camera movement.

+#### Lighting System
+- Spotlights on each artifact were toggled 10 times each via the ImGui interface; no cross-trigger or delay observed.
+- Directional light and spotlight intensity values remained stable over 30-minute test sessions.
+- Visual consistency was verified during robot motion and scanning transitions.

+---

+### Usability Testing

+#### User Interface
+- ImGui-based interface elements (sliders, buttons, dropdowns) were tested for responsiveness.
+All inputs registered within 1 frame (approx. 16ms at 60 FPS).
+- Three test users (with no prior experience) were able to:
+  - Move the robot: within 30 seconds
+  - Toggle lights: within 1 minute
+  - Complete one full scanning cycle: within 10-15 seconds

+#### Scanning Workflow
+- Manual scanning rejected 100% of invalid attempts (robot too far or not facing the object).
+- Auto mode completed full scanning sequences in 10/10 tests, with popup display appearing immediately after scan confirmation.
+- Popups were auto-dismissed after reset and did not persist beyond their intended interaction window.

+---

+### Performance

+#### Frame Rate and Responsiveness
+- Benchmarked on a system with **GTX 1650, Intel i5-10300H, 8GB RAM**.
+- Observed average FPS: **59.8**, minimum: **57.3**, maximum: **61.1** (measured over a 3-minute walkthrough).
+- No freezing or lag occurred during lighting adjustments or object rendering.

+#### Load Times and Resource Usage
+- Scene initialized (models + textures) in **~2.1 seconds**.
+- GPU memory usage peaked at **~710MB**, system RAM at **~460MB**, verified using Task Manager and GPU-Z.
+- Shader programs were compiled at startup (~30ms), reused efficiently throughout rendering.

+---

+### Licensing and Compliance

+- All assets (models, textures) were created manually by the team using Blender, GIMP, and Krita.
+- No AI-generated or commercial content used.
+- Project complies with open-source software usage:
+  - **GLAD** – MIT License
+  - **GLFW** – Zlib/libpng License
+  - **ImGui** – MIT License

 # Team Contributions

-**Yunus Emre Erten:**
+**Yunus Emre Erten (2021556030):**
 - Designed and implemented the 3D museum room using OpenGL
 - Developed global and per-object spotlight systems
 - Assisted with integration and system testing

-**Veysel Genç:**
+**Veysel Genç (2021556031):**
 - Implemented robot navigation logic
 - Developed the scanning and popup system
 - Tested and debugged robot-artifact interactions

-**Zeliha İnan:**
+**Zeliha İnan (2021556037):**
 - Modeled all five artifacts in Blender based on Adana Museum references
 - Exported and integrated models into OpenGL scene
 - Prepared project documentation, diagrams, and method references